Naresh Budhayer

 Naresh Bahadur Budhayer (last name also spelled as Budayair) (नरेश बहादुर बुढाऐर) (born 15 October 1991) is a Nepalese-born Canadian cricketer.
 He is a right-handed batsman and a right-arm off break bowler.
-In 2022, he gave up his Nepalese citizenship and switched his nationality to Canadian.
+In 2022, he gave up his Nepalese citizenship and adopted Canadian nationality.
 He was called in close camp of Canada national team in 2022.
 He made his debut for Nepal against Bahrain in November 2009.

 He represented the Nepal Army Club of the National League, Jagdamba Giants of the Nepal Premier League and Pentagon International College, which played in the SPA Cup.